apolitical/coding-challenge/README.md

 When you run the project, you should see a webpage that displays cards with information about Star Wars characters.
 This data is stored in our own internal sqllite database.

+Please ensure you have disabled autocompletion on your IDE.
+This is to promote fairness in the process and ensure that we get the greatest insight into how you work.

 ### Requirements

 Before jumping into the installation instructions, make use you have all the tools installed on your local machine.